 After the circle was completed again, Tori laughed and exclaimed, “That was classic!”
 And another: “I wonder what got lost in the translations!”

 In a similar vein, I spent a good part of the next couple of hours trying to flirt with the sexy Swiss gal… in Spanish.

-My español was dangerous enough to learn that Andrea was—remarkably—29 (as you can see from these photos, she could easily be mistaken for a 21-year-old).
+My español was dangerous enough to learn that Andrea was 29, but she could easily be mistaken for a 21-year-old.
 She became fluent in Spanish by living in Chile for a year and Ecuador for 9 months, but lives in the city of Chur in eastern Switzerland where the summers are pleasant (and sometimes really warm) and the winters somewhat mild.
 As an occupational therapist she rehabilitates patients with wrist injuries.
-And yes, as far as I could tell she was solo, and definitely unmarried.
+And yes, as far as I could tell she was sola, and definitely unmarried.

 Alas, she also seemed remarkably unresponsive to my flirtations, although it no doubt did not help that I mangled a few words at the worst moments, such as calling her belleza instead of bella!

 I was still at it when, one kilometer from la encima we reached the campgrounds and began erecting our tent.
 (You can imagine I was very pleased when I learned that she would spend the night in the same tent as Tori and I, as that meant there would two women to help keep the tent warm.
 HOW LUCKY!!)
 As she—the experienced camper that she was—deftly threaded the poles through the tent, I told her about my admiration for her strength, as she clearly was the strongest hiker of all the others.
 She didn’t even look remotely tired all day, as if she was taking a short stroll through the shopping mall.